Riley Armstrong (musician): Career

 and soon became the sound engineer for the Christian rock band Hokus Pick.
 Armstrong was the engineer on the 1997 Hokus Pick album Snappy.
 A year later he released his own independent effort Novel Reason under the pseudonym Plain Edson.

 Riley persuaded the members of Hokus Pick to let him be their opening act, as well as being their sound engineer.
 While in Nashville on a Hokus Pick tour he befriended the members of the Christian rock band Audio Adrenaline.
 Soon thereafter three members of Audio Adrenaline founded a new record company.
 Riley was invited to be the first performer to release on their Flicker Records label.

 He then moved from Vancouver to Nashville, where he spent the next five years.
 Riley Armstrong became the opening act for Audio Adrenaline.
-During this period he released a follow up album, Whatever the Weather.
+During this period he released a follow-up album, Whatever the Weather.
 Armstrong then asked to be released from Flicker Records and returned to Canada.
 Marriage followed, with the couple settling in Calgary.
-Riley and his wife Shannon have one son, Zeffren, who was born in 2005.
+Riley and his wife have one son, who was born in 2005.
 Also that year Riley released the album La Loop on the 7 Spin Music indie label.
 His band members were Rick Enns on bass, Dan Kim on guitar and Jared Falk on drums.

 During 2010 Riley Armstrong toured in the U.S. during which time he also opened for Starfield during their "The Saving One" tour.